Introduction

 - Check-in and Verification of Identity: Once you arrive, you’ll check in and verify your identity.
 Make sure all necessary documents are ready.

-Understanding this flow can help you mentally prepare for each stage. stress that being well-prepared and organized can significantly influence the outcome of your application.
+Understanding this flow can help you mentally prepare for each stage.
+Experts stress that being well-prepared and organized can significantly influence the outcome of your application.
 Clarity and consistency in your responses are crucial; even minor discrepancies can jeopardize your case.
 Remember, failing to attend your meeting can lead to your application being seen as abandoned, which underscores the importance of preparation.
 As noted by Passage Immigration Law, "Getting ready for your protection hearing involves more than paperwork and forms; it concerns your narrative, your safety, and your future."

 Gather Required Documents for Your Interview